 - It is important to choose the right CBD for medical use: flower-derived, lab-tested, organic, whole-spectrum.

-- To enhance CBD healing response for cancer symptoms, slowly increase to .5ml of CBD twice daily for a total of 50 ml.
+- To enhance CBD healing response for cancer symptoms, slowly increase to .5ml of CBD twice daily for a total of 50 mg.
+(In a product of 1500mg CBD: 1mL = 50mg CBD)

 Some people using this protocol use CBD oil, while others choose to add THC.
 If you are considering adding THC, it is advised to use a Medical Cannabis Professional.
 Click here to speak with a nurse.